akumar94/cezanne-salon/benchmark.md

 ## Thesis

-A painting encodes decisions - every brushstroke is intentional.
+A painting encodes decisions, every brushstroke is intentional.
 A photo is just light.
 Getting a model to understand the intentionality of a Cézanne period is a fundamentally harder task than generating a realistic apple.
-This benchmark tests whether Flux.1 can distinguish between three philosophically distinct phases of Cézanne's career - not just visually, but structurally.
+This benchmark tests whether Flux.1 can distinguish between three philosophically distinct phases of Cézanne's career, not just visually, but structurally.

 ---